rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_update_pagerduty_incident.md

 Optional:

 - `escalation_level` (Number) Escalation level of policy attached to incident
+- `priority` (String) PagerDuty incident priority, selecting auto will let Rootly auto map our incident severity
-- `resolution` (String) A message outlining the incident's resolution in Pagerduty
+- `resolution` (String) A message outlining the incident's resolution in PagerDuty
 - `status` (String) Value must be one of `resolved`, `acknowledged`, `auto`.
 - `task_type` (String)
 - `title` (String) Title to update to
-- `urgency` (String) Pagerduty incident urgency, selecting auto will let Rootly auto map our incident severity.
+- `urgency` (String) PagerDuty incident urgency, selecting auto will let Rootly auto map our incident severity.
 Value must be one of `high`, `low`, `auto`.